johncmolyneux/jquery.extend/README.md

 This library extends JavaScript & jQuery by adding new functions that I have created and overriding some existing ones to add new features.
 These will be updated when I make something new and listed below.

 $.createEvent()
 -
 This function allows you to create custom events and assign event handlers to them using the default jQuery on() method.

 There are custom events in the file custom-events.js, showing examples of how to use it.

+$.data()
+-
+A trigger has been added to the jQuery data() function.
+You can now capture data change events using .on("datachange", function(event, name, value).
+Usefull for handling data changes for many elements without having to add a function call in many places, and also for handling data changes caused by 3rd party libraries and plugins.

 debug
 -